BestTimesToVisit.com Logo

 transport

 Valparaíso is built on hills!
-Download the Moovit app to navigate the public buses efficiently; it shows real-time locations and helps you plan routes considering the steep inclines.
-Walking is great for shorter distances, but be prepared for some serious uphill climbs.
+Download the Moovit app to navigate the city's public transport system, including funiculars and buses.
+Walking is great for exploring, but be prepared for steep inclines; consider using the ascensores (lifts) for a fun and affordable way to get around.

 money

 Pesos are the local currency.
-ATMs are widely available, but it's a good idea to have some smaller bills (pesos) handy for smaller purchases, especially from street vendors or smaller businesses that may not accept cards.
+ATMs are widely available, but it's always wise to have some smaller bills (pesos) on hand for smaller purchases, especially from street vendors selling empanadas or mote con huesillo.
+Many places accept cards, but smaller establishments may prefer cash.

 safety

 Valparaíso, like many cities, has areas best avoided at night.
 Stick to well-lit, populated streets, especially in Cerro Alegre and Cerro Concepción.
-Use reputable taxi or ride-sharing apps like Cabify, and always confirm the fare beforehand.
+Use reputable taxi or ride-sharing apps like Uber or Cabify, and avoid walking alone in less-populated areas after dark.

 culture